 There are several different terms available for a mortgage loan.
-The 30 year fixed-rate mortgage is the most commonly used term.
-With a fixed-rate loan your monthly payment and interest rate will never change.
+The 30-year fixed-rate mortgage is the most commonly used term.
+With a fixed-rate loan, your monthly payment and interest rate will never change.

-Since your interest rate is tied to your credit score.
-It makes sense you should do everything possible to get your credit score as high as possible.
+Since your interest rate is tied to your credit score, it makes sense you should do everything possible to get your credit score as high as possible.
 Your lender may have some tools that can read your report and give you an idea of what you can do to increase your credit score.
 This is a question you need to ask your loan officer.

-A common thing that will improve most peoples credit score, is paying down credit card balances.
+A common thing that will improve most people’s credit score is paying down credit card balances.
 Your credit utilization ratio is your credit card balance compared to the card limit.
 This ratio makes up 30% of your FICO score.
 It’s a big deal.
 Make sure you have your balances paid as far down as possible, at least below 15% of the limit.

 12. Will escrow be included in my payment?

 Escrow is a separate account in which you pay monthly that goes towards property taxes and insurance.
 You can either pay it out of pocket or set up escrow.
-Some mortgages will require you do escrow.
+Some mortgages will require you to do escrow.

 13. How much is my mortgage insurance premium?

 Unless you’re getting a VA loan or are putting 20% down, you will be required to carrying mortgage insurance.
-On Government loans, such as FHA and USDA loans it is called mortgage insurance premium (MIP).
+On Government loans, such as FHA and USDA loans, it is called mortgage insurance premium (MIP).

 MIP on FHA loans will depend on how much the loan amount is and how much you use as a down payment.
 View the FHA mortgage insurance premium chart.

-This is not an all inclusive list.
+This is not an all-inclusive list.
 You should be asking your lender lots of questions.

 It’s good to know if you’re working with a mortgage broker or mortgage lender.
 A mortgage broker acts as a go-between between you and the lender.
-A mortgage lender is the financial institution lending the funds.
+A mortgage lender is a financial institution lending the funds.

-If you’re a first-time homebuyer you should be asking all of these questions.
+If you’re a first-time homebuyer, you should be asking all of these questions.
 There are many mistakes made by first-time buyers you can avoid by asking these mortgage questions.

-If you are unsure about anything make sure you find the answer.
-If your loan officer starts to act annoyed, thats a good sign it may be time to find a new lender.
+If you are unsure about anything, make sure you find the answer.
+If your loan officer starts to act annoyed, that’s a good sign, it may be time to find a new lender.